Registration for the 2025 festival is closed and final.

 - Limited to 15 participants.

-Su13: 8:00 am – 1:00 pm.
-Chico Basin Ranch – Pueblo County, Big Sit
+Su13: 7:00 am – 12:30 pm.
+Colorado State Land Board’s Chico Basin Ranch: Pueblo County, Big Sit

 Birds are always moving, flying, hiding, and hopping.
 A Big Sit enables birders to discover all the birds that might be moving through an area over a few hours.
 It also tends to be pretty relaxing and social.

 Chico Basin Ranch is a migratory trap and a premier birding location in southern Colorado.
 Enjoy a leisurely birding experience at the headquarter willows in Pueblo County on the ranch.
 Bring an easy-to-carry chair, food and drinks and see what birds come to the trees or fly overhead.
+The State Land Board owns this property and their mission is to provide financial support to K-12 Schools by stewarding Colorado State Trust Land and leasing it for assorted uses.

 There will be intermittent shade throughout the morning so a hat or small umbrella may be useful.
 It may also be buggy so bring bug repellent just in case.
 Close-toed shoes and long pants are suggested.